moorepants/application-materials/research-statement.rst

 high-fidelity models are bound by the forward dynamics computation speeds, which are real-time at best.
 Advancements that reduce forward simulation speeds or circumvent the need to evaluate the stiff dynamics are needed to make more rapid progress.

-Application of balance and locomotion control in bipedal robots is very much dominated by the non-academic success of Boston Dynamics.
-They rely on controllers designed around the highest quality sensing and actuation platforms which subsequently require high energy consumption.
-In general, bipedal robots developed by the academic community trail Boston Dynamics machines in performance, but are more successful at lower power consumption.
+Successful simulations that incorporate modeled prostheses have only just emerged [Koelewijn2016]_.

 Powered assistive devices such as powered below- and above-knee prostheses have had interesting recent developments.

-Lower limb exoskeleton for paraplegics are just now being approved by the FDA for the US and European markets, e.g.Rewalk, Indego, Esko.
+Powered and passive Lower limb exoskeleton for paraplegics are just now being approved by the FDA for the US and European markets, e.g.Rewalk, Indego, Esko.
 These devices rely primary on non-neural control, offer no balance during gait, and very robotic gait.